 When designing your application keep in mind that parameters given in AT command responses, result codes and unsolicited result codes are only separated by commas with no spaces in between.
-Please take care that your application ignores any additional spaces that may, nevertheless, be inserted in some AT command responses, result codes and unsolicited result codes provided by ELS81-US.
+Please take care that your application ignores any additional spaces that may, nevertheless, be inserted in some AT command responses, result codes and unsolicited result codes provided by EHS5-E.

-1.6 Communication between Customer Application and ELS81-US
+1.6 Communication between Customer Application and EHS5-E

 After power-up or restart ensure that the ME is in ready state before trying to send any AT command or data.
-For detailed information on timing conditions, signal states and particularly the startup behavior of the ELS81-US's signal lines refer to the Hardware Interface Description [2].
+For detailed information on timing conditions, signal states and particularly the startup behavior of the EHS5-E's signal lines refer to the Hardware Interface Description [2].

-Leaving hardware flow control unconsidered the Customer Application (TE) is coupled with the ELS81-US (ME) via a receive and a transmit line.
+Leaving hardware flow control unconsidered the Customer Application (TE) is coupled with the EHS5-E (ME) via a receive and a transmit line.

 Since both lines are driven by independent devices collisions may (and will) happen.
-For example, if the TE issues an AT command and the ELS81-US starts sending a URC.
+For example, if the TE issues an AT command and the EHS5-E starts sending a URC.
 This will probably cause the TE to misinterpret the URC being part of the AT command's response.
 To avoid this conflict the following measures must be taken:

 - If an AT command is finished (with "OK" or "ERROR") the TE shall always wait at least 100 ms before sending the next one.
 This applies to bit rates of 9600 bps or higher (see AT+IPR).
-At bit rates below 9600 bps the delay must be longer: 300 ms at 1200 bps, and 500 ms at 300 bps. - The pause between two AT commands gives the ELS81-US the opportunity to the transmission of pending URCs and get necessary service. - The TE shall communicate with the ELS81-US using activated echo (ATE1), i.e. the ELS81-US echoes characters received from the TE. - Hence, when the TE receives the echo of the first character "A" of the AT command just sent by itself it has control both over the receive and the transmit paths.
+At bit rates below 9600 bps the delay must be longer: 300 ms at 1200 bps, and 500 ms at 300 bps.
+The pause between two AT commands gives the EHS5-E the opportunity to the transmission of pending. - The pause between two AT commands gives the EHS5-E the opportunity to the transmission of pending URCs and get necessary service. - The TE shall communicate with the EHS5-E using activated echo (ATE1), i.e. the EHS5-E echoes characters received from the TE.
+Hence, when the TE receives the echo of the first character "A" of the AT command just sent by itself it has control both over the receive and the transmit paths.